g8a9/ferret/examples/README.md

 | _Casual Language Modeling_    |   |    |      |      |          |
 | _Named Entity Recognition_    |   |    |      |      |          |

+Where:
-✅: we got you covered!
+- ✅: we got you covered!
-⚙️: working on it...
+- ⚙️: working on it...